Gold Award Girl Scouts

 Get help and build your team

-- Find a project advisor–a content area expert, and identify community organizations that could help you reach your goals
+- Reach outside of our Girl Scout community to find a project advisor–a content area expert, and identify community organizations that could help you reach your goals

 Create a plan